4D Printing: The Future of Manufacturing

 Applications of 4D Printing

-With the freedom and flexibility that 4D printing provides, the applications for this technology are endless.
+With the freedom and flexibility that 4D printing provides, the applications of this technology are endless.
 Let’s look at some of them:

 1. Aerospace Industry: